 - What are the people in the picture thinking?

-- What happened before/after?
+- What happened before/after the picture was taken?

 - What does this image remind you of?